Finding a Fair Scoring Function for Top-$k$ Selection: From Hardness to Practice: Hardness

 With the binary integer program as a starting point, each $x_i$ is relaxed with the introduction of a real variable $x_{n+1} \in [0,1]$ so that it can also take a real value in $[0,1]$.
 Now, we have a new set of constraints that $x_i + x_j - x_{n+1} \leq 0$ for each $\{i, j\} \in E$.
 For each of these inequalities, we make $n$ variants of them which result in a set of constraints that $bx_i + bx_j - bx_{n+1} \leq 0$ for each integer $1 \leq b \leq n$ and each $\{i, j\} \in E$.
 Finally, we remove the objective function and add a new set of constraints that $x_{n+1} \geq x_i$ for each node $i$.
 Now, we have the following system of $nm + n$ linear inequalities:

 Similar to what was done in the proof of Theorem \ref{thm:3sum}, we then transform the system of inequalities into a candidate set of size $nm + n + 1$, with one candidate $t$ (the origin of the coordinate system for $\mathbb{R}^{n+1}$) assigned to the protected group $\mathcal{G}_1$ and others arbitrarily assigned to other groups.
 We run the Fair Top-$k$ Selection algorithm for all $1 \leq k \leq n$ and keep the solution with the smallest $k$ value.
-For the (non-negative and real) resulting vector $x = (x_1, x_2, \dots, x_{n+1})^{\intercal}$ (with $||x||_1 = 1$), we gather all nodes $i$ with $x_i \geq x_{n+1}$ into a set and output it as the maximal independent set.
-It is obvious that this reduction takes polynomial time.
+For the (non-negative and real) resulting vector $x = (x_1, x_2, \dots, x_{n+1})$ (with $||x||_1 = 1$), we gather all nodes $i$ with $x_i \geq x_{n+1}$ into a set and output it as the maximum independent set.
+Clearly, this reduction takes polynomial time.

-To show the correctness this reduction, first note that if $k = n + 1$, the problem can be trivially solved with a solution by having $x_{n + 1} = 1$ and all other $x_i = 0$.
+To show the correctness of this reduction, first note that if $k = n + 1$, the problem can be trivially solved with a solution by having $x_{n + 1} = 1$ and all other $x_i = 0$.
 This will result in a solution satisfying $nm$ inequalities and hence $t$ (the system origin) is among the top-$(n + 1)$ for such a weight vector.
-Of course, in this case, no nodes will be chosen for the maximal independent set.
+Of course, in this case, no nodes will be chosen for the maximum independent set.
 For a non-empty independent set with the size $a > 0$, we can assign $x_{n+1} = 1 / (a + 1)$, $x_i = 1/ (a + 1)$ for each node $i$ in the independent set and $x_i = 0$ otherwise.
-This will result in a vector $x$ satisfying $nm + a$ inequalities and hence, the Fair Top-$k$ Selection algorithm can successfully find a fair weight vector with $k = n + 1 - a$ (recall our discussion in Section \ref{sec:hardness_fixed}).
-The maximal independent set has the largest $a$, which makes the value of $k$ smallest among all possible (non-empty) independent sets.
-So, one may think that the maximal independent set can be obtained from the solution to the instance of the Fair Top-$k$ Selection problem with the smallest $k$.
+This will result in a vector $x$ satisfying $nm + a$ inequalities and hence, the Fair Top-$k$ Selection algorithm can be successfully solved with $k = n + 1 - a$ (recall our discussion in Section \ref{sec:hardness_fixed}).
+The maximum independent set has the largest $a$, which makes the value of $k$ smallest among all possible (non-empty) independent sets.
+This suggests that the maximum independent set can be obtained from the solution to the instance of the Fair Top-$k$ Selection problem with the smallest $k$.